Abdulhusein M. Thariani

-Abdulhusein Meheraly Thariani (3 April 1905 – 30 December 1972) was a member of the first generation of formally trained architects in Pakistan.
-Amongst his most prominent works is the Baitul Mukarram (National Mosque of Bangladesh) in Dhaka, Bangladesh.
+Abdul Husein Meheraly Thariani (3 April 1907 – 30 December 1972) was a member of the first generation of formally trained architects in Pakistan.

-Background
+Early life

-Thariani was born in 1905 in Bombay in British India (now Mumbai, India) as the only child of Fatimabai and Meheraly Thariani.
-He attended the J. J. School of Art's Architecture department.
-He was married to Gulshan; amongst his children are the Pakistani architects Saleem Thariani and Azad Thariani.
-His grandson Kumail is also an architect.
-His daughter Sabira Merchant is an actress and etiquette trainer in India.
+Thariani was born in 1907 in Bombay in British India (now Mumbai, India) as the only child of Fatimabai and Meheraly Thariani.

+Education

+Thariani attended the J. J. School of Art's Department of Architecture.

 Career

-His career spanned almost four decades from 1929 to the late 1960s.
-In the 1950s, he along with 10 other practising architects including two foreigners; M. A. Ahed, Tajuddin Bhamani, Minoo Mistry, Pir Mohammad, R. S. Rustomji, H. H. Khan, Mehdi Ali Mirza, Zahiruddn Khawaja, Bloomfield and Peter Powell, formed the Institute of Architects, Pakistan.
+His career spanned almost four decades, from 1929 to the late 1960s.
+In the 1950s, he formed the Institute of Architects, Pakistan, along with 10 other practising architects, including two foreigners: M. A. Ahed, Tajuddin Bhamani, Minoo Mistry, Pir Mohammad, R. S. Rustomji, H. H. Khan, Mehdi Ali Mirza, Zahiruddin Khawaja, Bloomfield, and Peter Powell.

-British India (pre-1947)

-He established his own practice, Abdulhusein M. Thariani in Bombay in 1929.
+He established his own practice, Abdulhusein M. Thariani, in Bombay in 1929.
 Amongst his works in the city is the Ambassador Hotel.

-Pakistan (from 1947)

-After the creation of Pakistan as an independent state in 1947, he moved to Karachi and joined M/s Hyderi Construction Company as its Managing Director.
-Under his direction the first textile mill of Pakistan, Valika Textile Mills, in S.I.T.E. was constructed.
-In the early 1950s he left the company to restart his own practice under the name of Thariani & Co.
+After the creation of Pakistan as an independent state in 1947, he moved to Karachi and joined M/s Hyderi Construction Company as its managing director.
+Under his direction, the first textile mill of Pakistan, Valika Textile Mills, in S.I.T.E., was constructed.
+In the early 1950s, he left the company to restart his own practice under the name of Thariani & Co.